e621ng/e621ng/README.md

 2. Clone the repo with `git clone https://github.com/zwagoth/e621ng.git`.
 3. `cd` into the repo.
 4. Run the following commands:
     ```
-     docker-compose build
-     docker-compose run e621 dropdb danbooru2 -h postgres
     docker-compose run e621 /app/bin/setup
     docker-compose up
     ```
     After running the commands once only `docker-compose up` is needed to bring up the containers.
-5. Add the following to your host file:
-      `192.168.64.78 e621.local`
 5. This would be a good time to rewatch your favorite TV series installment, cook & have breakfast/lunch/dinner, walk the dog, clean your room, etc.<br>
 By the time you get back the install will surely have completed.<sup>1</sup>
-6. To confirm the installation worked, open the web browser of your choice and enter `http://e621.local` into the address bar and see if the website loads correctly.
+6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.

 <sub><sup>1</sup> If the install did not finish by the time an activity is complete please select another activity to avoid crippling boredom.</sub>